mdn/translated-content/docs/orphaned_and_conflicting.md

 ## What they are

 Yari relies on file structure/hierarchy being the same between `files/en-us/` from `mdn/content` and `files/<locale>/` from `mdn/translated-content`.
-However, from time to time, some differences occur and must be solved by a humain maintainer.
+However, from time to time, some differences occur and must be solved by a human maintainer.
 Such differences are pushed into `files/<locale>/orphaned` and `files/<locale>/conflicting` directories.

 ### Orphaned pages